Private ENT Surgery: Toronto, Ontario

 Can I pay privately for ENT surgery in Ontario?

 It depends on the procedure and setting.
-For purely elective, non-essential surgeries (such as cosmetic and ophthalmology), Ontario residents can pay out of pocket for surgery within Ontario.
+For purely elective, non-essential, or cosmetic surgeries, Ontarians can pay out of pocket for surgery within Ontario:

-But for essential ENT surgeries (e.g. septoplasty, sinus surgery, tonsillectomy, thyroidectomy, etc.), the answer is generally no. That is why Ontarians who seek private ENT surgery generally go out-of-province.
-If you are unsure, you can reach out through Surgency and the surgeon can confirm.
+But for medicaly necessary ENT surgeries where there is an underlying condition (e.g. septoplasty, sinus surgery, tonsillectomy, thyroidectomy, etc.), the answer is generally no. That is why some Ontarians who seek private ENT surgery choose to go out-of-province.

 Can I see a private ENT surgeon without a referral?